Chemical Segregation, Storage, and Incompatible Chemicals

 What to do with your chemicals if you are moving buildings or leaving the University

 If you are leaving the University or moving to another building (or lab space), be sure to remove all unwanted chemicals from the lab before you leave the building (or lab space).
-The EHS Audit Team has found chemicals left behind by previous labs (some 20-plus years old) that current users are not aware of, nor have they been trained on their potential hazards.
+The EHS Inspection Team has found chemicals left behind by previous labs (some 20-plus years old) that current users are not aware of, nor have they been trained on their potential hazards.
 Old or expired chemicals present serious hazards for lab personnel and EHS employees who manage the disposal of these chemicals.
 Updated chemical inventories and frequent housekeeping will prevent the unnecessary accumulation of chemicals.
 EHS can provide lab chemical cleanouts if you do not want to take chemicals with you.

 Unwanted, Abandoned, or Waste Chemicals